Den0702/social-app/README.md

 [Akademia 108](https://akademia108.pl/) - API and documentation

 ## App launch method
-In the root project directory run the following commands in the console (which supports git commands):
+Run the following commands in the console in the root project's directory (which supports git commands):
 ```
 npm install
 npm start